 HEM 453 HEM POLICY This course is designed to look at the total environment of hospitality and event management as viewed by top managers in the field.
-Concepts developed in other business and sport and entertainment business courses will be implemented in research of topics.
+Concepts developed in other business and hospitality and event management courses will be implemented in research of topics.
 Actual hospitality and event management issues currently being addressed at an organization or institution will be studied.
-Prerequisite: Senior standing in major
+Prerequisite: Senior standing in major.